There are two reasons why your account may be suspended:

 What happens to my bidders?

 Bidders can retract their bids on your items.
-You won't be able to contact bidders or sign into My eBay to check messages until your account has been reinstated.
+You won't be able to contact bidders or reply to questions in My Messages until we reinstate your account.

 What happens to my fees if eBay ended my listing early?